UniMainzGeo/LaMEM/README.md

   * MATLAB (version not important), in order to facilitate creating more complicated input geometries
   * geomIO, to create input geometries from Inkscape (see https://geomio.bitbucket.io)
   * Any text editor, to modify the LaMEM input files.
-  * Visual Studio Code, in case you want to develop new code (some on the development team has )
+  * Visual Studio Code, in case you want to develop new code (some on the development team prefer Eclipse for this)

 ### Dependency installation
 We develop LaMEM on Linux and Mac machines, but we also have had success on Windows 10, where we recommend installing it through the (new) bash shell.
 In order for LaMEM to work, you'll need to install the correct version of PETSc first.
 PETSc is usually not backwards compatible, so it won't work with the incorrect version.
+Also please note that we do not always immediately update LaMEM to the latest version of PETSc, so you may have to download/install an older version.

 * PETSc:
      See http://www.mcs.anl.gov/petsc/petsc-as/documentation/installation.html
      for installation instructions.
 We also provide some installation instructions on how to compile PETSc (and mpich, gcc, as well as PETSc) on various machines in /doc/installation.
 The simplest manner is sometimes to let PETSc install all additional packages (like MPICH), but that often does not result in the most efficient code.
 You also have to make sure that the path is set correctly in that case (for MPICH, for example).
-On large scale cluster, you will have to link against the cluster libraries (for MPI, for example).
+On a large scale cluster, you will have to link against the cluster libraries (for MPI, for example).

 * If you want to do debugging of LaMEM as well, it is a good idea to install both a DEBUG and an OPTIMIZED version of LaMEM, in separate directories.

-* Nothing else - if PETSc installs correctly, LaMEM runs fine in nearly all cases.
+* Nothing else - if the correct version of PETSc is installed, LaMEM will work fine.

 ## 2. Download and build LaMEM